akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Remoting dependencies have been made optional

-Classic remoting depend on Netty and Artery UDP depends on Aeron.
+Classic remoting depends on Netty and Artery UDP depends on Aeron.
 These are now both optional dependencies that need to be explicitly added.
 See @ref[classic remoting](../remoting.md) or [artery remoting](../remoting-artery.md) for instructions.

 ## Streams